jddixon/magicsack/ghpDoc/index.md

 the entire contents of the magicksack store will be listed.
 Otherwise any file matching the pattern will be listed

+The listing contains only information about the document(s) requested, most importantly the document name (which may be a path) and size, where the size is the size before encryption.

+### show

+`show` must be followed by one or more globs.
+Any file whose name or path matches the pattern(s) will be displayed.

 ### drop

 The `drop` command deletes any items matching the file name patter(s)